-He was born on 7th of January, 1992 in Monterrey, the capital of Nuevo Leon state in Mexico.
+He was born on January 7, 1992 in Monterrey, the capital of Nuevo Leon state in Mexico.
 At the age of 10, Daniel started to drive karting and competed in some local competitions.
 In 2003, Suarez was involved in karting more seriously and soon he became one of the most promising Mexican drivers.
 Interestingly, his main rival was the future Formula 1 driver Esteban Gutierrez.

 Already in 2004, Suarez debuted at the international level.
 Racing in the Rotax Grand National in Las Vegas, Nevada, he was the best of all Mexican drivers and earned the ticket to the World Rotax in Spain.
 He continued to race karting until the end of 2007 when he became national champion and represented his country in the World Rotax in Italy.

 In 2008, Daniel debuted in mini-stocks, the series which is a backup of NASCAR Mexico Series and he became the youngest driver who managed to win the race in the history of the competition.
 In 2009, Suarez drove in two races of NASCAR Mexico Series, which was a preparation for the season of 2010 when he became a full-time driver.

 As a driver of Telcel Racing, NASCAR Mexico Series

 He started the season with the SC Racing under the patronage of Snapon, but after five races he was called by Telcel Racing.
 Despite running only a partial season with the new team , Suarez was named Rookie of the Year and proved that there will be more to come.

 Progress continued in 2011.
 He continued to compete in NASCAR Mexico Series and finished 9th in the final standings, with three pole positions and one podium finish.
 At the same time, he appeared in several NASCAR K&N Pro Series East races.

 Driving a #6 Acapulco Toyota